Showing posts with label Fitness. Show all posts

 Building lean muscle is effectively like adding more capacity to your engine.
 Imagine transforming yourself from a four-cylindar 1.3L Hyundai Accent that crawls uphill even with the foot to the floor into a 4.0L V8 BMW M3 beast.

 This extra weight from lean muscle adds power to your engine and increases performance across the board.
 It ups your metabolic rate while also protecting you from injuries and aging.
-It also adds a buffer so that if you do overeat you best generic levitra overnight won't gain fat so easily.
+It also adds a buffer so that if you do overeat you tadalafil won't gain fat so easily.
 Or conversely, when you under-eat your performance won't suffer and you won't be scrambling for the pantry or convenience store to shove some sugar down your neck.

 As the BMW you can still be efficient at highway cruising speeds but when you want to ramp up your output you can really rev things up and burn through the fuel - which in the case of getting and staying lean, is a good thing.